top of page

 Veterinarians always strive for a smooth euthanasia process for pets and their families.
 However, although rare, there are factors that may not go according to plan.

-IV catheters not being unable to be allocated due to poor blood pressure and age.
+2. IV catheters not being able to be placed due to poor blood pressure, swelling of limbs, obesity and age.

 Please remember, IV catheters are required at Step 2 and 3.
 However, if an IV catheter is not achievable, there are alternatives.
 This would require administering strong sedatives intramuscularly followed by allowing ample time for the patient to lose consciousness, and finally, performing an intra-hepatic (in the liver) or intra-cardiac (in the heart) injection.
 This may take up to 15-30 minutes to pass.
 These are not common but can happen.